 I was on a treadmill like so many others, running faster and faster because that is what you are supposed to do.
 I was not sure where I was headed or if I would ever get there.
 But it was all I knew, so I kept running, Sound familiar?

 Somewhere along the way, the problem surfaced; it wasn’t about the career or money, it was about having the freedom to live life the way we wanted.
 So, we put together what we called our “freedom plan.”

-The plan consisted of saving and investing so I could “retire” early, at fifty years old, which I did.
-Retirement is staying busy doing what I want to do rather than staying busy doing what others pay me to do.
+The plan consisted of saving and investing so I could “retire” early.
+Which I did at fifty years old.
+Retirement to me means staying busy but doing what I want to do.
+Rather than staying busy doing what others pay me to do.

 It is fun and rewarding and includes, among other things, sharing the lessons I wish I had learned years earlier.
 Lessons from everyday people and some of the best in the world.

 Lessons I hope will help you start earlier, get it right and arrive sooner.
 And it is not altruistic, because I learn too, and one of my dreams is to never stop learning.

 Getting It Right

 We start life dependent on others who care for us, as we learn how to care for ourselves.
 In the next phase, we become independent, caring for ourselves and others who are dependent on us.

 If we get it right, in the independent and the final phase we are free to choose what we do and live our dreams.

 The first part of getting it right is leveraging your most important wealth-generating asset: time.